Everything you need to know before writing a will

 Many people assume they need to see a solicitor to write a will.
 But if your requirements are fairly simple and straightforward, you could end up paying more than you need to.

 Our online will writing service allows you to appoint guardians for your children, choose your executors, make an inventory of your assets and set out how you want to divide up your estate.
-It also gives you the option of leaving gifts, personal messages and funeral wishes for your loved ones.
+It also gives you the option of leaving gifts and personal messages for your loved ones, and to set out your funeral wishes.
 This service costs just £100 with Farewill, but could easily be over £150 if you use a solicitor.

-You may need to make a will with a solicitor if you require specific advice on a complex situation – such as high-value business assets or inheritance tax planning.
-If you’re unsure exactly which option is right for you, give us a call on 020 3695 2090.
+You may need to make a will with a solicitor if you need specific advice on a complex situation – such as high-value business assets or inheritance tax planning.
+If you’re unsure exactly which option is right for you, give us a call on 0203 695 2090, or get started by answering a few quick questions online.

 What information do I need to write a will?